Electrostatic Air Filter

 Some diagrams of the Trane Clean Effects Electrostatic Whole House Air Filtration System are shown below.

-Some additional information about the Trane Clean Effects Electrostatic Whole House Air Filtration System is provided below.
+Additional information about the Trane Clean Effects Electrostatic Whole House Air Filtration System is provided below.

-Asthma & allergy friendly™ Certified by the Asthma and Allergy Foundation of America.
+Asthma & allergy friendly™ Certified by the Asthma and Allergy Foundation of America

 With more than 60 million Americans suffering from asthma and allergies, this certification mark guides consumers in identifying products more suitable for people with asthma and allergies.
 The asthma & allergy friendly® Certification Mark is awarded only to those products that that are scientifically proven to reduce exposure to asthma and allergy triggers.